Japanese Wallpaper - A Classic Choice

 History of Japanese Wallpaper

 Wallpapers were introduced from China to Japan during the Heian period.
-However, instead of being attached to the wall of each home like the current wallpaper, it developed independently as a folding screen, fusuma, shoji.
-Around the Edo period, gold foil was used for folding screens, and the design aspect became even more important, and it will be used as a luxury item and a work of art.
-Even then, the culture of putting wallpaper on ordinary homes was not in place.
+However, instead of being attached to the wall of each home like the current wallpaper, it developed independently as a folding screen, fusuma & shoji.
+Around the Edo period, gold foil was used for folding screens, and the design aspect became even more important as it was signified as a luxury item and a work of art.
+Even then, the culture of putting wallpaper on ordinary homes was uncommon.

-Nowadays, many wallpapers (cloths) using various materials such as vinyl chloride, paper and textiles are produced.
-However, most of the materials actually used in Japan are mainly vinyl chloride wallpaper (cloth).
-It is said that the penetration rate is 90% or more.
+Nowadays, many wallpapers use various materials such as vinyl chloride, paper and textiles.
+However, most of the materials used in Japan are mainly vinyl chloride wallpapers.
+It is said that the penetration rate is more than 90%.
 As for the color of the Japanese wallpaper, more than 80% are plain white or beige wallpaper.
 On the other hand, overseas, it is rare that white or beige plain wallpaper is used, and most of the wallpapers are colored or have a pattern or design even if they are plain.
 It can be said that this area is a difference in national character.

 Here at Honpo, we are one of the biggest Japanese wallpaper shops in Singapore, boasting 5 of the biggest brands from Japan (Sangetsu, Lilycolor, Sincol, Toli, Runon).
-Their wallpapers equip with many unique features such as help both cleaning maintenance of wallpapers and deodorization.
-These wallpapers have special coatings on the front surface that make it easy to remove stains from coffee, soy sauce, water-based markers, etc. They are ideal for use in property entrances and restrooms.
+Their wallpapers are equipped with many unique features such as help both cleaning maintenance of wallpapers and deodorization.
+These wallpapers have special coatings on the front surface that make it easy to remove stains from coffee, soy sauce, water-based markers, etc. They are ideal for use in property entrances and restrooms (dry toilet).